The Godson (short story)

 "The Godson" ("Крестник"; Romanized as "Krestnik") is a short story by Leo Tolstoy published in 1886.
-Inessa Medzhibovskaya, professor of English at New School for Social Research, describes it as the tale of a godson who is forbidden to open a certain sealed room in his godfather's palace, but then opens it and is banished, leading to his need for redemption.
+Inessa Medzhibovskaya, professor of English at New School for Social Research, describes the short story as the tale of a godson who is forbidden to open a certain sealed room in his godfather's palace, but then opens it and is banished, leading to his need for redemption.

 Plot

 After the birth of his son, a poor peasant went door to door to look for someone to be his godfather.
 But due to his poverty, he was continually rejected until one day, as he was on his way to another village to find someone, he met a man who accepted the offer.
 The man, overjoyed, forgot to ask him where he lived before he disappeared.

 His son grew up to be bright and hardworking, and at the age of 10 he took it upon himself to discover where his godfather lived in order to give him his Easter blessings.
 On his way to another village, he came upon his godfather, who revealed to him that he lived in a house with a golden roof deep in a forest far from the village.

-And so the godson went to find his godfather, and following his directions came upon a scene of a bear with cubs attempting to feed on a pot of honey.
+And so the godson went to find his godfather, and following his directions, he came upon a scene of a bear with cubs attempting to feed on a pot of honey.
 The pot was placed under a large tree, where a log was suspended on one of its branches (acting as a 'swing' almost).
 As the family approached, a cub bumped into the log.
 The sow pushed the log back to move it out of the way, only to have it swing back and bruise a cub.
 The sow pushed the log back with greater force in annoyance, only to have it swing down even harder, hitting a cub on the head and killing it.
 In anger, the sow pushed the log with great force, before proceeding to feed on the pot of honey.
 But this time the log was pushed upwards until the string holding it to the branch slackened, and it fell vertically downward on the sow's head, killing the oblivious animal instantly.
 Disturbed by the scene, the man went on and soon came upon his godfather's house - a palace with a luxurious garden and a golden roof.